 To help with curriculum development:

 - We organise author visits giving students the opportunity to listen and talk to successful published authors.
 Having question and answer sessions with the authors, and attending workshops led by them, encourages students to read more books and help them with their story writing skills.
-Recent authors include Dave Cryer, Andrew Hammond, Sam Hepburn and the performance poet Adisa.
+Recent authors include Marcus Alexander and Dan Smith.

 - We have inter-curriculum events where we bring speakers in to talk to students about topics covered in more than one subject.
-We have recently had the 3 Faith’s Forum in to talk to students in History and R.E. about the Holocaust.
-We have also had the author John Townsend visit, author of science and history books.
+We will shortly be having a visit from a representative from the Chelmsford Mosque and the Reverend Dave Tomlinson to talk to students in R.E.
+Dave is a vicar from Saint Luke’s Church, Holloway.
+He has also written books including; The Post-Evangelical, How to Be a Bad Christian, and Black Sheep and Prodigals.
+He is also a regular guest on the BBC Radio 2’s Pause for Thought on the Chris Evans Show.
+We have also had John Townsend visit, author of science books.

 - We lead lessons to introduce students to the library, introduce students to Eclipse.
 NET and also a variety of lessons to develop research and independent learning skills.

 Social, Moral, Spiritual and Cultural education through the Library

 The Library are proud to offer a range of Spiritual, Moral, Social and Cultural experiences through a wide variety of extra-curricular activities.
 Competitions and clubs are offered to allow students to develop and showcase their skills, knowledge and experiences through SMSC in the Library.